Sherri Papini's husband files for divorce after guilty plea

 Even after federal prosecutors revealed she staged an elaborate kidnapping hoax in Redding, Calif. to secretly visit her ex-boyfriend 600 miles away from home, Keith Papini continued supporting his wife.

-But Keith Papini apparently had a change of heart on Wednesday when he filed for divorce in Shasta County Superior Court, according to the Sacramento Bee newspaper.
+But Keith Papini apparently had a change of heart on Wednesday according to divorce documents filed with the Shasta County Superior Court.

 Keith Papini’s court filing requested a “dissolution with minor children” from his 39-year-old wife.
+Keith Papini’s filing also included a request for sole custody of the couple’s two children and that he and the children be allowed to continue living at their current residence.
 It was filed just two days after Sherri Papini pleaded guilty in a federal courtroom to lying to FBI agents about her fake kidnapping.

 The couple stayed together through a six-year saga spurred in November 2016, when the mother of two vanished from her neighborhood.